What Is a PERT Chart? Learn How This Tool Can Keep Your Projects On Track

 A PERT chart is a schematic of the project schedule.

 A project/program evaluation review technique, or PERT chart, is a graphical representation of a project’s key milestones and timeline.
 The PERT chart accounts for inevitable changes that occur in a project’s schedule that impact the project finish.

 The technique was initially developed by the Navy in the 1950s for the Polaris submarine project.
-Today, PERT charts are used by teams across industries looking to plan and execute their projects more effectively.
+Today, PERT charts are used by teams across industries looking to plan and execute a complex project more effectively.

 Simply stated, a PERT chart is a diagram of a project schedule.

 The schedule is shown as a network diagram most commonly illustrated with “nodes,” representing important tasks or milestones, and “vectors,” or directional lines, illustrating the sequence of the tasks.

-A network diagram shows the sequence of tasks and milestones, but it also illustrates how those tasks and milestones are prioritized—i.e., their precedence.
+A network diagram, or PERT diagram, shows the sequence of tasks and milestones, but it also illustrates how those tasks and milestones are prioritized—i.e., their precedence.
 This is why PERT charts are often referred to as “network diagrams” or “precedence diagrams.”